MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-use-non-deductible-vat.md

 ---
-title: How to use Non-deductible VAT
+title: Use non-deductible VAT
-description: Business Central supports non-deductible VAT and you can find details how to use and report it here.
+description: This article explains how to use and report non-deductible VAT.
 author: altotovi
 ms.author: altotovi
 ms.reviewer: